Simple Socca Pizza Recipe (Farinata/chickpea pizza) – gluten and grain-free, but still so indulgent!

-- Preheat the oven to 200°C/390°F and mix in the olive oil with the wet mix and a pinch of salt.1 tbsp oil, Pinch of salt
+- Preheat the oven to 200°C/390°F and mix in the olive oil with the wet mix and a pinch of salt.1 tsp oil, Salt to taste

-- Pour the mix into a baking tray with sides and parchment paper.
+- Place parchment paper onto a tray.
+Lightly coat the parchment with olive oil.
+Pour in the mix.
 Let it bake for about 8 minutes until it has started to slightly firm.

-- Thinly slice the red onion and prepare the cheese, olives and sweetcorn.1 small red onion, 1 cup cheddar cheese, 1 handful olives, ½ cup sweetcorn
+- Thinly slice the red onion and prepare the cheese, olives and sweetcorn.1 small red onion, 4.5 oz low fat mozzarella, 1 handful olives, ½ cup sweetcorn

 - Layer the other ingredients on top, including basil or favourite herbs – except the arugula/rocket, which we rinse and drain now.1 tbsp basil, fresh, 1 handful arugula